zporky/langs-and-paradigms/01-Language_design/README.md

   - Denotational
   - Operational
   - Textual
+* Type system
+  - Strong or Weak
+  - Static or Dynamic
+  - Advanced features (Concepts, parametric polymorphism...)

 ## Pragmatics

 * How to write good code
 * Programmers practices, design rules
+* What is idiomatic?

 * Scala
   - Optimize for immutable